When somebody dies, wrapping up their estate is a complicated time consuming process. We take the responsibility of dealing with the estate.

 For free initial advice about probate in England & Wales please call us on 01623 325035 or email us at firstname.lastname@example.org

 Below is a non-exhaustive list of the activities which will be included in your quote:

 - If you have not already done so, we will advise you on registering the death and obtaining original death certificates.

 - Protection of estate assets: we will advise you on how best to ensure that the assets owned by the deceased are secured.
 If you are unable to carry this out we will do this for you.
 This may extend to placing valuables in secure storage, securing any property owned by the deceased and dealing with utility companies.
 Where necessary we will arrange for relevant insurance policies for valuables and property.

 - Locating the last Will of the deceased, or establish that the estate will be dealt with through intestacy provisions.

 - If not already carried out, we will advise you about how to arrange for the funeral, according to any wishes identified by the Will.

 Dealing with the estate – legal issues

-- Our partner solicitors will prepare the necessary documentation for the grant of probate or letters of administration application.
+- We will identify for your needs the most appropriate law firm to administer the estate.
+They will prepare the necessary documentation for the grant of probate or letters of administration application.

 - Apply to the Probate Registry with the appropriate oath and obtain the grant of probate.